VikParuchuri/marker/README.md

 - `METADATA_FILE` is an optional path to a json file with metadata about the pdfs.
 See above for the format.
 - `NUM_DEVICES` is the number of GPUs to use.
 Should be `2` or greater.
 - `NUM_WORKERS` is the number of parallel processes to run on each GPU.
-Per-GPU parallelism will not increase beyond `INFERENCE_RAM / VRAM_PER_TASK`.
 - `MIN_LENGTH` is the minimum number of characters that need to be extracted from a pdf before it will be considered for processing.
 If you're processing a lot of pdfs, I recommend setting this to avoid OCRing pdfs that are mostly images. (slows everything down)

 Note that the env variables above are specific to this script, and cannot be set in `local.env`.